scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 Hour

-You emanate an aura of silence around yourself.
-Make a spellcasting roll against 2 Terrible die, on success each creature within range of you adds the total successes to any sound based stealth check.
-While the spell is active creatures in range do not leave tracks, and anything less than a shout cannot be heard outside of your aura.
+You emanate an aura of silence around yourself, extending out to a 5 tile radius for the duration of the spell.
+Make a spellcasting roll against 2 terrible dice.
+On success each creature within range of you adds the successes from your roll to any sound based stealth check while inside the aura.
+For the duration creatures in the aura do not leave tracks, and anything less than a shout cannot be heard outside of your aura.

 Add an enhanced die for every level cast above 2nd.